charlotteZ765/347project/README.md

 ## Modeling Approaches

-We evaluate 3 classification algorithms:
+We evaluate 3 classification models:

 **1. Logistic Regression**
 Serves as a simple, interpretable linear baseline.